 Dim Sum Square – While their vegetarian menu is limited they are really cheap and really good.
 I got mostly deserts and Aaron got an assortment of dim sums.

 Cafe Deco Pizzeria – We went here twice one weekend in Hong Kong and loved it!
 I was just outside of our Airbnb so it was super convenient.
 Their pizzas are awesome and you can get take out.
 It’s about $25 Canadian for one pizza so the prices are steep but I think that’s average for Hong Kong?

 Ozone – The highest bar in the world.
 If you’re looking for a really fancy place to go then this is it!
 You can go for an afternoon drink or experience Hong Kong at night.
 I went there for drinks and appetizers and while the portions we small they were really good.
 It has a bit of a pretentious atmosphere but is still really nice.

-Have you ever been to Hong Kong?
+Any other foodies out there?
 What are some of your favourite places to eat?
 Share in the comments!